Rendang Terlagi Lagi Beef – Malaysian Dry Style

 - 3 fresh long red chillies, sliced in half

 - Heat oil in a deep wide pot.
-Add Latasha’s Kitchen Rendang Terlagi Lagi Paste, and two fresh red chillies.
+Add onions and a pinch of salt and cook on low and slow for 15 minutes until onion caramelises.
+Next add Latasha’s Kitchen Rendang Terlagi Lagi Paste and two – three fresh red chillies.
 Fill the empty jar with water, shake and pour into the pot as well.
-Simmer until the sauce is reduced and aromatic, then add beef pieces and salt.
-Fry the beef in the spice mixture on medium heat for 15 minutes until browned all over.
+Simmer until the sauce is reduced and aromatic, approx. 10 minutes, then add beef pieces and salt.
+Fry the beef in the spice mixture on medium heat for 12-15 minutes until browned all over.

-- Next add the coconut cream or milk and enough water to cover the meat slices and bring to a quick boil.
+- Next add the coconut cream or milk and enough water (at least 1 litre) to cover the meat slices and bring to a quick boil.

-- Then reduce heat and simmer with a lid on until beef is cooked approx. an hour.
-Then remove the lid, turn the heat on high and evaoporate most of the liquid until beef rendang s almost dry,
+- Then reduce heat and simmer with a lid on until beef is cooked approx. an hour or more depending on the size of meat (larger cuts can take 2 hours).
+Then remove the lid, turn the heat on high and evaporate most of the liquid until beef rendang s almost dry,

 - Add the toasted coconut, crushed palm sugar and stir continuously until gravy is thick.
 Adjust salt to taste.